SuperSuperDev/project-3-client/README.md

 })
 ```

-The picture below shows the possible complexity of references you could have in our application.
+The example below shows the possible complexity of references you could have in our application.

-![](/readme-img/references-example.png)

 "User1" uploads a song titled "User1s Song" and the assigns "LeadArtist" created by "User2".
 The song then has to be assigned to an album, in this case created by "User4" containing a required artist "LeadArtist" and optional featuring artists.
 Our song has also been assigned to a playlist created by "User3".

+![](/readme-img/references-example.png)

 <a name="controllers"></a>